laurelherting/lmh-headspace/AWS/services.md

   * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
     * ex.
 Https://s3-eu-west1.amazonaws.com/acloudguru *

-### S3
-* What does a URL look like?
-  * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name ex.
-Https://s3-eu-west1.amazonaws.com/acloudguru

-### S3 Data Consistency Model
-* popular exam q
-1. Read after write consistency for PUTS of new objects
-2. Eventual Consistency for overwrite PUTS and Deletes Can take some time to propagate

 ### AWS Quick Start
 Way of deploying evironments quickly, using CloudFormation templates built by AWS Solutions Architects who are experts in that particular technology.